The Incredible Story of Pixar: From Humble Beginnings to Box Office Domination

 - Cars (2006)

-Pixar continues to produce critical and commercial masterpieces and establishes itself as the world's leading name in modern animation .
+Pixar delivered a string of critical and commercial masterpieces and established itself as the global benchmark for modern animation.

-In 2006, Disney acquired Pixar for approximately $7.4 billion , while retaining its creative independence .
+In 2006, Disney acquired Pixar for approximately $7.4 billion, while preserving its creative independence.

-This acquisition allows the studio to continue innovating while benefiting from massive financial power .
+This acquisition allowed the studio to continue innovating while benefiting from massive financial power.

-Pixar is developing Braintrust , a collaborative review system where creators help each other improve each film .
+Pixar developed the Braintrust, a system of collaborative critiques where creators help each other improve each film.

 The technological legacy

-Pixar created RenderMan , a revolutionary rendering engine that has become a global benchmark in the film industry.
+Pixar created RenderMan, a revolutionary rendering engine that became a global benchmark in the film industry.

-The studio is also transforming the simulation of water , light , and digital textures .
+The studio also transformed the simulation of water, light, and digital textures.

 Summary table of Pixar's evolution